Mark Gottlieb (Neighbours)

-Mark Gottlieb is a fictional character from the Australian soap opera Neighbours, played by Bruce Samazan.
-Samazan hoped the role would help him further his aspirations of becoming a popular Australian actor.
-He relocated from Sydney to Melbourne for filming and signed a six-month contract, which he later asked to be extended.
+Mark Gottlieb is a fictional character from the Australian soap opera Neighbours, acted by Bruce Samazan.
+Samazan hoped the role would help him further his aspirations to become a popular Australian actor.
+He relocated from Sydney to Melbourne for filming and signed a six-month contract, which he then required to extend.
 He made his first screen appearance during the episode broadcast on 13 August 1993.
 Mark was introduced as the brother of established regular Stephen Gottlieb (Lochie Daddo).
 The role initially required Samazan to put on a French accent, which he based on his own father's.
 In order to distinguish Mark from his E Street character Max Simmons, Samazan got a Caesar cut and Mark had a trendy European wardrobe.

 Mark is a chef, and was portrayed as being "down-to-earth" and keen to settle down.
 He attracts the attentions of several female characters, but producers established a romantic relationship between him and Annalise Hartman (Kimberley Davies), which resulted in their engagement.
 During their wedding, Mark announces that he wants to dedicate his life to God and become a priest.
 Samazan believed the storyline gave both Mark and Annalise longevity.
 Mark's religious beliefs annoy his friends and neighbours, and Samazan described Mark as "pretty fanatical".
 The storyline led to Samazan's departure, as he felt the producers wanted to take his character in a different direction than he wanted.
 Mark's exit aired on 29 November 1995, as he leaves Erinsborough to pursue a career as a TV chef.
 Samazan reprised the role for the show's 35th anniversary celebrations, and his return scenes aired on 26 February 2020.